 - (a) In accordance with the Senate Bill (SB) 866, the parties agree to the following process for making, cancelling, or changing payroll deductions for Union membership union dues deductions. - (b) As certified in writing by the Union to the City in a manner consistent with the requirement of (SB) 866 the City will deduct the monthly Union membership dues, initiation fees, general assessments and payments for membership benefits programs sponsored by the Union from the salary or wages of all bargaining unit employees who voluntarily authorize such deductions, as certified in writing by the Union to the City, and pay such amounts to the Union. - 1.
-All employee requests to cancel or change membership dues deductions shall be directed to the Union. - 2.
-The City shall rely upon written notification from the Union for any and all employee requests to cancel or change payroll deductions for membership dues. - 3.
+All employee requests to cancel or change membership dues deductions shall be directed to the Union. - The City shall rely upon written notification from the Union for any and all employee requests to cancel or change payroll deductions for membership dues. - 3.
 The Union is responsible to obtain and maintain voluntary written authorization for membership dues deductions. - 4.
 Membership dues deductions shall automatically renew unless written notice is provided by the authorized representative of the Union certifying a change in membership dues. - 5.
 The City shall honor any changes to membership dues deduction amounts provided by the Union. - 6.
-The Union is not required to provide a copy of individual employee authorizations to the City unless a dispute arises about the existence or terms of the authorization. - 7.
-Deduction notification will be provided to payroll@stocktonca.gov - 8.
-Changes and/or cancellations received by the City prior to the 15th of the month will be processed no later than the first pay period of the second month.
-Example: The Union notifies the City on January 15th, the deductions will be effective no later than the first full pay period in March.
-The parties recognize there is a lapse in time due to pay period processing constraints.
-The City will make every effort to process earlier if possible.
+The Union is not required to provide a copy of individual employee authorizations to the City unless a dispute arises about the existence or terms of the authorization.